nxp-auto-goldvip/gvip/cloud-gw/README.rst

    ``Create in progress`` to ``Create complete``.
    Note: you may need to refresh the page to see the status change.

   This CloudFormation stack creates on your account:
- - A Greengrass Group; this manages the connection between the board and the AWS cloud.
+    - A Greengrass Group (Classic V1); this manages the connection between the board and the AWS cloud.
     - A SiteWise Portal with a Dashboard; after the board is connected to AWS, a live visual representation of the telemetry data received via Greengrass is displayed.

 .. _connecting-the-board-to-aws: